weknowinc/webcomponents_handson/README.md

 yarn start
 ```

-This will start StoryBook and keep updating when you do changes.
+This will start Storybook and keep updating when you do changes.

 ## webComponent examples

 When using outline/webComponents you'll have two realms:

-- The StoryBook version of the component where you can refine and test it.
+- The Storybook version of the component where you can refine and test it.
 - The compiled version of your webComponent which you will export to Drupal and use it in your template.

-These are examples which you will be able to check within StoryBook.
+These are examples which you will be able to check within Storybook.
 In the next chapter "Drupal Integration" we will use them.

 ### Scenario 1: webComponent Hello World